 This Kenya safari can be combined with our Uganda tour in early September, a chance to see Mountain Gorilla, Shoebill, and more.
 It is timed for the amazing spectacle of wildebeest migration—the sight of them pouring across the Mara River trying to avoid assembled predators is unforgettable!

-You are coming so far that we recommend you arrive early in Nairobi on the afternoon or evening of September 12 to rest up from your flight.
+You are coming so far that we recommend you arrive early in Nairobi to rest up from your flight.
 Birding is great, right from the hotel patio!